kckuei/cs50x/earthquakes/README.md

 * Figuring out the API was easy with USGS's documentation, and inspecting the objects in the developer console with Chrome.

 * To figure out the plotting aspects, I relied on my good friend Google to see what options there were.
 There are a bazillion, including D3, Chart.JS, and Plotly.
-I used Plotly since it was straightforward and had a lot of examples, I could adapt.
+I used Plotly since it was straightforward and had a lot of examples,= I could adapt.

 * As I built the basic functionality, there were various aesthetic changes, and functional aspects that I decided to layer on.